 Are snake plants toxic to cats and dogs?

-Yes, mildly.
-The ASPCA lists Dracaena trifasciata as toxic to cats and dogs — ingestion can cause nausea, vomiting, and drooling.
+Yes.
+The ASPCA lists Dracaena trifasciata as toxic to cats and dogs — the toxic principle is saponins, with clinical signs of nausea, vomiting, and diarrhea.
 Most cases are mild and self-limiting, but if a pet eats a large amount, contact your vet.
 Keep plants out of reach if pets chew on leaves.

 Why do my snake plant leaves have brown tips?